Northumberland House: Seventeenth and eighteenth centuries

-The house passed from Lord Northampton to the Earls of Suffolk, another branch of the powerful Howard family headed by the Dukes of Norfolk.
+In 1614 the house passed from Lord Northampton to the Earls of Suffolk, another branch of the powerful Howard family headed by the Dukes of Norfolk.
+Thomas Howard, 1st Earl of Suffolk inherited the house, but his wife, Catherine Howard, Countess of Suffolk, had to pay £5000 for the in situ furnishings.

 In the 1640s it was sold to the Earl of Northumberland, at the discounted price of £15,000, as part of the marriage settlement when he married a Howard.

 Regular alterations were made over the next two centuries in response to fashion and to make the layout more convenient for the lifestyle of the day.
 John Webb was employed from 1657 to 1660 to relocate the family's living accommodation from the Strand front to the garden front.
 In the 1740s and 1750s the Strand front was largely reconstructed and two wings were added which projected from the ends of the garden front at right angles.
 These were over 100 ft long, in late palladian style, and contained a ballroom and a picture gallery, the latter itself 106 feet (32 m) long.
 The architects were Daniel Garrett, until his death in 1753; and then the better known James Paine.
 In the mid-1760s Robert Mylne was employed to reface the courtyard in stone; he may also have been responsible for extensions to the two garden wings which were made at that time.
 In the 1770s Robert Adam was commissioned to redecorate the state rooms on the garden front, and the Glass Drawing Room at Northumberland House was one of his most celebrated interiors.
 Part of the Strand front had to be rebuilt after a fire in 1780.